 Am I required to pay the application fee if I am a current or former member of the military?

-No. Members of the military are exempt from the $680 application fee.
+No. Members of the military are exempt from the naturalization application fees.

 Where do I send my application?

-All military naturalization applications should be sent to the Nebraska Service Center, regardless of where the applicant lives.
+All military naturalization applications should be sent to the Nebraska Service Center, regardless of where you live.